clicon/clixon-docs/standards.rst

 `RFC 8072: YANG Patch Media Type <https://www.rfc-editor.org/rfc/rfc8072.txt>`_ is not implemented.

+In the native mode, clixon also supports:
+* HTTP/1 as a transport implemented by libevhtp
+* HTTP/2 (RFC7540) as a transport implemented by libnghttp2.
+* Transport Layer Security (TLS) implemented by libopenssl,
+* ALPN as defined in RFC 7301 for http/1, http/2 protocol selection

 XML and XPath
 -------------
 Clixon has its own implementation of XML and XPath.
 See more in the detailed API reference.